ryanconley1/cf-jupyterlab-samples/README.md

-# Jupyter Notebook Samples with Tanzu Platform for Cloud Foundry
+# Jupyter Notebook Samples with Tanzu Platform
 This repository provides JupyterLab notebooks built with Python, leveraging LangChain and LangGraph.
-They demonstrate patterns for connecting to a variety of services—such as large language models, data services, and vector databases deployed on to Tanzu Platform for Cloud Foundry while incorporating service discovery and credential management.
+They demonstrate patterns for connecting to a variety of services—such as large language models, data services, and vector databases deployed on to Tanzu Platform, formerly know as Tanzu Application Services (TAS) or Pivotal Cloud Foundry (PCF), while incorporating service discovery and credential management.

 ## Why JupyterLab on Tanzu Platform?